NavyaTrilok/Convolutional-Neural-Network/README.md

 Detected and sliced the face of the person in the image Converted the images to grayscale
 Reshaped the images to 48 x 48 input size
-Model is trained on 5 hidden layers with 1,102,902 Trainable parameters
+Model is trained on 3 convolutional layers, 3 pooling layes, 3 hidden layers with 1,503,202 Trainable parameters

 This repo consists of 2 .ipynb files -